Months of QA, completed in hours with OwlityAI.

 The reality

-Contrary to this belief, AI in software testing has matured significantly.
+Contrary to widespread AI myths, AI in software testing has matured significantly.
 Many tech pros call AI the best thing since sliced bread.
 Its results are quite accurate and reliable.

 84% of surveyed software executives stated that they began AI adoption six months to five years ago.
 And 75% of them have seen at least a 50% decrease in test execution time.
 The lion’s share of this figure is thanks to AI-powered software testing.
 So if many proven tech professionals invest in AI's reliability, why should you hesitate?
 We mean, you probably should, but the kick-the-tires approach is king.